How do I get a library card?

 21 days - Most items including fiction, non-fiction, audiobooks and music CDs.
 May be renewed once.

-14 days - New adult fiction and non-fiction.
+14 days - New adult fiction and non-fiction and magazines.
 No renewals.
+The latest editions of magazines are available but do not circulate.

 7 days - DVDs, videocassettes and video games.
 No renewals.
 PlayStation 2 disks and Nintendo DS cartridges are limited to one per adult card at a time.